kaiabco1996/conflict-forecast/README.md

       1. Create `Conflict` objects when conflicts are detected.
       1. Increment current_time by 5 seconds

-1. *The code in package [`forecast`](src/main/kotlin/aero/airlab/challenge/conflictforecast/forecast)
-   are for our reference and is not provided to candidate*

 # Required Tasks

 1. Implement the algorithm to compute conflicts given a set of trajectories.
+   - You must implement the simple brute force method described above.
+   - You can implement a better algorithm as a "good to have" task (see below).
-   - Identify and build components (if any) that can be re-used for implementing other services related to trajectory analysis in future.
+1. Identify and build components (if any) that can be re-used for implementing other services related to trajectory analysis in future.
-   - Consider how to include logs of different detail levels to the implementation to help analyze how forecasted results were derived.
+1. Consider how to include logs of different detail levels to the implementation to help analyze how forecasted results were derived.
 1. Implement the REST service that encapsulate this algorithm.
 1. Write the necessary unit tests to verify that the service works according to specification.